 - Keeping safe in the sun

-- On Tuesdays (KS2) and Thursdays (KS1) each Key Stage gathers for Collective Worship led by a member of the teaching staff based on the Statements to Live By scheme.
+On Wednesday (KS2) and Thursday (KS1) each Key Stage gathers for Collective Worship led by a member of the teaching staff based on the Statements to Live By scheme.
 On the day when they are not participating in Key Stage Collective Worship, each class worship together as a class community, being led in rotation by pupil Collective Worship groups.
 Worship planning is supported by the class teacher

 In addition to these opportunities to worship, Mass is celebrated each Wednesday at 9:15 in the School Chapel.
 A class attend each week and parents and parishioners are most welcome to join us.